-The Connection Status screen displays.
+The ADVANCED Home page displays.

-6. Check the Connection Status screen to see if your PPPoE connection is up and working.
-If the router is not connected, click the Connect button.

-The router continues to attempt to connect indefinitely.

-7. If you cannot connect after several minutes, the router might be set up with an incorrect service name, user name, or password, or your ISP might be experiencing a provisioning problem.
+- 5. In the Internet Port pane, click the Connection Status button. - The Connection Status window opens. - 6.
+Check the Connection Status window to see if your PPPoE connection is up and working.
+If the router is not connected, click the Connect button. - The router continues to attempt to connect indefinitely. - 7.
+If you cannot connect after several minutes, the router might be set up with an incorrect service name, user name, or password, or your ISP might be experiencing a provisioning problem.